marymaerasga/Exploratory-Data-Analysis-with-Pivot-Table/README.md

   ![image](https://github.com/marymaerasga/Exploratory-Data-Analysis-with-Pivot-Table-in-Action-/assets/86357387/932bc71d-fe7c-4565-b01c-247c27a0cb3d)
     - After Analyzing the data with Pivot Table I designed the Dashboard for visualizations.
 I used the tone of color "Yellow Green" themes for my dashboard as it suit for the company preference.
 I also layout the dashboard as the best as I can so that the Sales Director understand easily and helped them to make a data-driven decisions.

-I am open for your constructive criticism, and comments on my work :)
+Big thanks to the DataSense Analytics especially Sir Abraham Avila Jr. for this kind of opportunity to venture and learn Microsoft Excel in Data Analytics.
+And I am open for your constructive criticism, and comments on my work.
+Thank you! :>